threefoldtech/0-db/README.md

 ### INDEX DIRTY RESET
 Reset the dirty list

+## DATA

+This command have small internal operation on raw data file.

+### DATA RAW

+An internal call allows to retreive a raw data object from database only based on fileid and offset.
+This method of access should only be made by a valid fileid and offset, some protection are in place to avoid issues on wrong offset but not fully tested yet.

+This command (only for admin) returns an array with the object requested:
+  1. Key
+  2. Previous Offset
+  3. Integrity CRC32
+  4. Flags
+  5. Timestamp
+  6. Payload

+In addition with NSINFO, this command can be used to query a database based on fielid/offset from another database used eg, for replication.

+You can use fields `data_current_id` and `data_current_offset` from `NSINFO` to query valid offsets.

 # Namespaces
 A namespace is a dedicated directory on index and data root directory.